-My primary research goals are focused on the development of high performance computing systems and interconnects employing emerging technologies while emphasizing on energy-efficiency and robustness.
+My primary research goals are focused on the development of high-performance computing systems and interconnection networks employing emerging technologies while emphasizing on energy-efficiency and robustness.
 Some topics of interest are:

 - Silicon Photonics